wojciechk8/geda-sym/README.md

-This my repository of gEDA symbols/footprints.
+This is my repository of gEDA symbols/footprints.
 There are also some configuration files (\*rc), template files (template.\*), tools (utils directory).